PeteSumners/Voxel-Wasteland/README.md

 Space - jump

-Space (in air) - activate/use jetpack

-WASD (while jetpack active) - move around in air!

-Right-click - throw grenades
+Right-click - throw grenades/use jetpack

 F - build blocks

 ## Quirks
-You can't strafe in midair without activating your jetpack
+You can't strafe in midair without using a jetpack